budget tips 2026

 DEAR-SOUTH-AfFRICA

 Minister Godongwana will deliver the National Budget Speech on 25 February 2026.
 The budget allocation aims to strike a balance between growing the economy and supporting the vulnerable amid limited resources.
-People may submit views on:
+People submitted views on:

 What is your top concern for the 2026 budget allocation? (scroll down for an explanation of each point)